Needs of Holocaust survivors are ignored

 It is in the interest neither of American Jews, nor of the broader public, to turn the Holocaust into grist for the mill of academic trendiness or into a carnival.

 Webmaster note: On January 30, 2002, a man identifying himself as Gabriel Schoenfeld called me and demanded that I remove this article from this site immediately, calling me a “dirty dog.”
 (Those senior editors at Commentary certainly are eloquent!)
-Subsequently, on February 6, 2002, I received a letter from the New York Times’ legal department, demanding that the page be taken down immediately.
-The above text is a fair-use excerpt of Schoenfeld’s opinion piece, which appeared in the New York Times on March 18, 1999.
-If you have access to back issues of the NYT, look for “Death Camps as Kitsch,” by Gabriel Schoenfeld, New York Times, March 18, 1999, Op-Ed 682 words, Late Edition — Final, Section A, Page 25, Column 1.
+Subsequently, on February 6, 2002, I received a letter from The New York Times’ legal department, demanding that the page be taken down immediately.
+The above text is a fair-use excerpt of Schoenfeld’s opinion piece, which appeared in The New York Times on March 18, 1999.
+If you have access to back issues of the NYT, look for “Death Camps as Kitsch,” by Gabriel Schoenfeld, The New York Times, March 18, 1999, Op-Ed 682 words, Late Edition — Final, Section A, Page 25, Column 1.
 It may be worth the effort, considering how much trouble they’re going through to suppress it.

 Leave Hitler out of it